nkamali/youtube_pop/README.md

       puts result.updated     # last updated date/time
       puts result.content     # content describing video
-      puts result.link        # link to the video puts result.author_name # link to the video end
+      puts result.link        # link to the video puts result.author_name # author name
+    end

     top_results.size # will tell you how many results come back.
 No paging yet.
 Just up to 25 results will be returned

+## Feature Requests

+    Please email Navid at navidgems@gmail.com if you have suggestions on how to make the youtube_pop gem more useful.

 ## Contributing